-- Services which are directly related to the overall operation and use of the University’s physical plant are usually paid by state funds.
+Services which are directly related to the overall operation and use of the University’s physical plant are usually paid by state operating funds.

-Some maintenance services completed by Facilities Services units are not covered by state-appropriated funds.
-These services, such as special equipment repair or maintenance services for self sustaining entities, must be paid for by the department.
+Some maintenance services completed by UW Facilities units are not covered by state-appropriated funds.
+These services, such as special equipment repair or maintenance services for self-sustaining entities, must be paid for by the department.
 This includes:

 - Painting, of both offices and non-public areas